Gooz92/world/README.md

   Two jobs: Geatherer and woodcutter

-  Geatheres heather food to barn
+  Geatheres geather food to barn